Click to see an overview of what to expect from each exam paper.

 Biology 1: Molecules to Organs / Biology 2: Organisms to Ecosystems

-On each paper, students will be expected to write three essays in one and a half hours from a selection of 18 topics.
+On each paper, students will be expected to write two essays in one and a half hours from a selection of 4 topics.
 Questions will test knowledge of animals, plants or microorganisms, while providing a wide choice of questions from the Biology A level syllabus.
 Skills in essay construction, and awareness of the importance of biology to the present day will be credited.
 Opportunities will be provided to give accounts of personal expertise in areas of biology and its methods.

 ‘Biology 1’ will be concerned with biochemical, cellular and physiological perspectives.
 Its remit will encompass all groups of organisms, but should provide sufficient scope for students who have specialised in Human Biology.
 ‘Biology 2’ will be concerned more with whole organisms in terms of their ecology, biodiversity, evolution and behaviour.
 This paper will be cognizant of potential interests in our degree themes of Marine and Freshwater Biology, or Animal Behaviour.